 Player 1 takes the top 4 cards from the stack and lays them face up on the table.
-Player 1 selects one card and places it face down in his or her draft pile.
-Player 2 selects two cards and places them face down in his or her draft pile.
-Player 1 then takes the final card and places it face down in her or her draft pile.
+Player 1 selects one card and places it face down in their draft pile.
+Player 2 selects two cards and places them face down in their draft pile.
+Player 1 then takes the final card and places it face down in their draft pile.

 Player 2 takes the top 4 cards from the stack and lays them face up on the table.
-Player 2 selects one card and places it face down in his or her draft pile.
-Player 1 selects two cards and places them face down in his or her draft pile.
-Player 2 then takes the final card and places it face down in her or her draft pile.
+Player 2 selects one card and places it face down in their draft pile.
+Player 1 selects two cards and places them face down in their draft pile.
+Player 2 then takes the final card and places it face down in their draft pile.

 Players continue to alternate drafting order until the stack is depleted.
 Players may not reference the cards that they have drafted until the stack is depleted.
-It is up to the Tournament Organizer's discretion as to whether or not players may draft cooperatively, but this must be announced before the draft begins.
+It is up to the Organizer's discretion as to whether players may draft cooperatively, but this must be announced before the draft begins.

-Each player constructs a 40-card deck, using only the cards he or she selected and any basic Energy cards provided by the Tournament Organizer.
+Each player constructs a 40-card deck, using only the cards they selected and any basic Energy cards provided by the Organizer.
 Players have 30 minutes to construct their decks.

-The Tournament Organizer may choose to have players re-draft against a different opponent in later rounds.
-If this will occur at any point in the tournament, the Tournament Organizer must announce this prior to the start of the tournament.
+The Organizer may choose to have players re-draft against a different opponent in later rounds.
+If this will occur at any point in the tournament, the Organizer must announce this prior to the start of the tournament.
 If a re-draft will occur during the tournament, players are required to keep all of the cards that they drafted for the duration of the event.

 Players may not trade the cards they selected in the draft with other players until the tournament ends.
-The Tournament Organizer may require players to fill out deck lists, including the cards in their decks and any cards not being used.
+The Organizer may require players to fill out deck lists, including the cards in their decks and any cards not being used.
 Once the first round of the tournament begins, players may not alter the contents of their decks.